marianoguerra/future-of-coding-weekly/history/2020-04-w-3/general/index.md

 > *[2020-04-14 16:46:02]* **J. Ryan Stinnett**:

 **Kartik Agaram** Ah great, I wasn't sure how to interpret your statement above "I found the HN thread more useful than the post it was commenting on"...
 I assume it means you don't find the <https://malleable.systems/> site useful, but you are interested in the topic, so I am curious if you see room for improvement or if you feel a completely different approach is needed.
-Thanks for your earlier suggestion to add info on trade-offs. :slightly_smiling_face:
+Thanks for your earlier suggestion to add info on trade-offs. 🙂

 > *[2020-04-14 17:27:48]* **Kartik Agaram**:

-Yeah, sorry about that :grimacing: [1].
+Yeah, sorry about that 😬 [1].
 I was referring purely to the narrow subjective feeling I got while reading the prose on both pages.
 The domain name and the headline resonates strongly.
 When your previous thread rolled by I spent a lot of time trying to pin down what bothered me about it, and to come up with some constructive feedback.
 I couldn't think of any, so I chose to err on the side of saying nothing.
 This time around I'm still unable to be as constructive as I would like, sorry about that.
 I'm still thinking about this, because it matters a lot to me.
 I _want_ this page to be superior to drive-by comments by people on the internet.

 [1] I come from a culture where feedback is often incredibly subtle, and given with lots of circumlocution.
 In spite of that I'm a pretty unsubtle guy.
 The result: many times in my life I've failed to heed warnings that (to others) seemed really repeated and increasingly unsubtle.
 This still happens, even after I moved to the West.
 As a result, I sometimes accidentally come across as overly harsh without intending to, the way someone may speak overly loudly if they can't hear themselves.
 At other times, I consciously err on the side of harshing, just to make a contrast really obvious and make sure that others don't end up in the failure modes I've found myself in.

 > *[2020-04-14 23:53:55]* **J. Ryan Stinnett**:

 **Kartik Agaram** Thanks for the detailed reply!
 That helps me understand your perspective.
-If you happen to think of changes down the line or would like to contribute a post on the site, feel free to react out. :slightly_smiling_face:
+If you happen to think of changes down the line or would like to contribute a post on the site, feel free to react out. 🙂

-It might be interesting for someone (other than me) to write an “anti-post” on the blog synthesising all the ways it will “definitely never” work... :thinking_face: It would be good to have another voice in the spectrum of perspectives represented.
-I think such a post would just inspire me further to prove it can be done. :sweat_smile:
+It might be interesting for someone (other than me) to write an “anti-post” on the blog synthesising all the ways it will “definitely never” work... 🤔 It would be good to have another voice in the spectrum of perspectives represented.
+I think such a post would just inspire me further to prove it can be done. 😅

 > *[2020-04-15 07:42:04]* **Kartik Agaram**: